MrManor/ansible_adjoin/adjoin/README.md

  I have done my best to be compliant with Redhats recommandations for domain join and group access filtering

-The group Domain Administrators is configured with sudo enabled
+The group Domain Administrators is configured with sudo enabled pr. default

 **Warning:** expect is used to supply the password for join.
 Please make sure your LANG settings dont mess up the password prompt.